apache/drat/README.md

 1. Set your `$DRAT_HOME` environment variable, e.g., to `/usr/local/drat/deploy`

+2. Start Apache&trade; OODT:
+   `$DRAT_HOME/bin/oodt start`

 ### Automated method:
-2. Go!
+3. Go!
    `cd $DRAT_HOME/bin`
    `./drat go $HOME/your-repo`
-   This will start up OODT, crawl the repo, index it, map it, and reduce it.
+   This will crawl the repo, index it, map it, and reduce it.

 ### Manual method:
 If you would rather run the individual commands yourself, use the manual method:

-2. Start Apache&trade; OODT:
-   `$DRAT_HOME/bin/oodt start`

 3. Crawl the repository of interest, e.g., `$HOME/your-repo`:
    `$DRAT_HOME/bin/drat crawl $HOME/your-repo`